Texas Supreme Court Rules AG Paxton Doesn’t Have to Testify in Whistleblower Lawsuit

 According to the ruling, the Texas governor and Legislature have expressed a desire to hear from the witnesses before deciding to appropriate funds to settle the lawsuit.

-The court said that ordering Paxton and his aides—chief of staff Lesley French Henneke, senior adviser Michelle Smith, and first assistant attorney general Brent Webster—to testify in the court will not be proper as it could be used for legislative purposes.
+The court said that ordering Paxton and his aides—chief of staff Lesley French Henneke, senior adviser Michelle Smith, and first assistant attorney general Brent Webster—to testify in the court would not be proper as it could be used for legislative purposes.

 “For purposes of this proceeding, what matters is that OAG’s agreement to a finding of liability makes it significantly less likely that testimony from these four witnesses is needed to resolve any remaining factual dispute,” the ruling stated.